vanpaz/vbi/README.md

 }
 ```

-The `data` contains three sections: `costs`, `investments`, `revenues`, and a section `parameters` holding generic parameters.
+The `data` contains three main sections: `costs`, `investments`, `revenues`, and a section `parameters` holding generic parameters.
 Each section contains groups, and every group contains a list with categories.
 Each category describes a name, price, and category.
+Additionally, the `data` contains
+an object `financing` where financing can be specified per year and category,
+and an object `initialBalance` where all properties for the initial balance
+can be entered.
+The latter is optional and only applicable for running businesses.

 The following roles are available: